Kerry Carpenter Player Props: Tigers vs. Twins

 Kerry Carpenter At The Plate

-- Carpenter is batting .260 with seven doubles, four home runs and six walks.
+- Carpenter has eight doubles, six home runs and seven walks while batting .277.

-- In 17.2% of his games this year, Carpenter has notched at least one RBI.
-In three of those games (10.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- Carpenter has had at least one RBI in 21.2% of his games this season (seven of 33), with two or more RBI four times (12.1%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored at least one run 10 times this season (34.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.